 Students may select an area of emphasis for in-depth exploration.
 Areas of emphasis include:

 Primary Care and Community Engagement

-Students complete a scholarly project related to an area of emphasis or special interest.
+Students complete a scholarly project related to their area of emphasis.

 To earn the Health Justice certificate, KSOM students will:

 Build knowledge of theories of justice and explore how interrelated topics such as residential segregation, income, education, gender, food insecurity, and structural racism impact human rights and health disparities.

 Recognize the ways in which socioeconomic systems deny or promote individuals’ realization of human rights based on categories of prejudice or privilege locally and globally.